 4. Sardines

-You will see adorable tinned sardines throughout Lisbon, with prices ranging between a couple of euros to some serious cash.
-That’s because the quality of canned goods in Lisbon is incredible, and sardines are the signature canned fish.
+You'll see adorable cans of sardines throughout Lisbon, with prices ranging from a couple of euros to some serious cash.
+That's because the quality of canned goods in Lisbon is incredible, and sardines are the city's signature tinned fish.

 5. Caldo Verde